 - 1 teaspoon seasoned salt recommend Lawry's seasoning salt

 - 1 cup vegetable oil enough to be about ½ inch deep in skillet

-- Sprinkle steaks with salt and pepper and then dredge in flour on both sides.
+- Pat steaks with a paper towel and then sprinkle with salt and pepper.
+Then dredge in flour on both sides.

 - Heat oil to medium.

 - Add steaks to oil one at a time slowly.
 Allow time for heat to recover between steaks.

 - Cook 5-7 minutes on one side, or until golden brown and then turn.
 Cook an additional 4-5 minutes and remove to absorbent paper for draining.